Tenacom/Buildvana.Sdk/README.md

 It is part of [the Buildvana project](https://github.com/Buildvana/), which also comprises ready-to-use template repositories that implement automated build, testing, and deployment for .NET projects.

-**NOTE:** Buildvana SDK, just as the whole Buildvana project, is still a work in progress.
-All standard disclaimers apply.
-However, the SDK has already been used successfully for internal projects at [Tenacom](https://github.com/Tenacom/), before it even became a project of its own.
+> **DISCLAIMER:** Buildvana SDK, just as the whole Buildvana project, is still a work in progress.
+Your mileage may vary, if you break your build you own both pieces, and so on and so forth.
+However, Buildvana SDK has already been used successfully in production, for both business and open source projects.

 ### Benefits